 - Capital adequacy assessment;

-- 2. Risk appetite setting; and
+- Risk appetite setting; and

 - Risk-adjusted performance measurement.

-Capital adequacy is assessed for both MGL Group and the Banking Group.
+Capital adequacy is assessed for both MGL and the Banking Group.
 In each case, capital adequacy is assessed on a regulatory basis and on an economic basis, with capital requirements assessed as follows: Economic capital adequacy means an internal assessment of capital adequacy, designed to ensure Macquarie has sufficient capital to absorb all but the most extreme losses, thereby providing creditors with the required degree of protection.

 Potential losses are quantified using the Economic Capital Adequacy Model (ECAM).
-These potential losses are compared to the capital resources available to absorb loss.
-Earnings are also available to absorb losses, however, only a fraction of potential earnings are recognised as a buffer against losses.
+These potential losses are compared to the capital resources available to absorb loss, consisting of book equity and eligible hybrid equity.
+Earnings are also available to absorb losses, however, only a fraction of potential earnings is recognised as a buffer against losses.

 APRA has approved Macquarie's ECAM for use in calculating the regulatory capital requirement of the Non-Banking Group.
-The ECAM is based on similar principles and models as the Basel II regulatory capital framework for banks, as shown in the table below, with both calculating capital at a one year, 99.9% confidence level.
+The ECAM is based on similar principles and models as the Basel II regulatory capital framework for banks, as shown in the table which appears on the following page with both calculating capital at a one year, 99.9% confidence level.
 This 99.9% confidence level is broadly consistent with the acceptable probability of default implied by Macquarie's credit ratings.